harrysmale/EmpiricalProject/README.md

 ## Overview
 This project is a data analysis of the Duolingo language learning app.
-It uses web scraping and data management (through SQL and Python) to analyise the data.
+It uses web scraping and data management (through SQL and Python) to analyse the data.
 The data is then visualised in a blog written in Jupyter Notebook.

 ### Web Scraping